BghAek/BghAek/README.md

 ### Hi there 👋

-My name is Abdelkader M BABAGHAYOU (Or Kadi), im a Fullstack Software Developper.
+My name is Abdelkader M BABAGHAYOU (Or Kadi), im a Fullstack Software Developer.
 <h3>What to know about me :</h3>
 <p>
 -🎓 I have a Master degree in "Networks and distributed systems" <br>